-The MILLER SCHOLARSHIP IN ENVIRONMENTAL STUDIES is an annual $2,500 scholarship awarded to a qualifying Environmental Studies student for Fall Quarter.
+The Miller Scholarship in Environmental Studies is an annual $2,500 scholarship awarded to a qualifying Environmental Studies student for Fall Quarter.
 The scholarship is open to all Environmental Studies majors that: 1) have a minimum GPA of 3.0; 2) have completed 90+ credits towards their degree; and 3) have submitted a valid FAFSA for the academic year.
-The award is to support continued study in the Environmental Studies program and preference is given to those students with a demonstrated financial need and underrepresented minorities.
+The award is to support academic related expenses for continued study in the Environmental Studies program.
 The scholarship application is open in Spring Quarter and the scholarship is awarded for use in the following Fall Quarter.

 CEJS Fellowships Thanks to the generous donations of our CEJS supporters, we will be offering two student research fellowships for the 2022-2023 academic year: the Gary L. Chamberlain Student Research Fellowship and the Francis Student Research Fellowship.